darkeclipz/css/README.md

 ### Composition

  * Reusable CSS favors composition over inheritance.
- * Instead of defining, for example, the CSS of a dialog, it is more beneficial to write classes that define certian behaviour, and those can then be composed to generate the final layout.
+ * Instead of defining, for example, the CSS of a dialog, it is more beneficial to write classes that define certain behaviour, and those can then be composed to generate the final layout.
  * Define a set of _primitives_ that can be used to _compose_ layouts.
  * The goal is that each layout is intrinsically response.
 That means we do not have to use `@media` query breakpoints.
  * Primitives should have a basic responsibility, such as: